Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Introduction

+To every foliation singularity the MMP associates a numerical invariant, the discrepancy, which measures how the canonical class of the foliation changes under blow ups.

+Our local results explore to what extent this numerical invariant characterizes the structural and dynamical behavior of the foliation singularity.
+Here we are mostly interested in three classes of foliation singularities which are defined according to the behavior of the discrepancy, namely, terminal, canonical and log canonical, see Definition \ref{defn_sing_of_fmmp}.
+Terminal singularities can be viewed as the mildest class of singularities of the MMP whereas log canonical are the most severe.
+For a two quick illustrations of this principle, terminal foliations on smooth surfaces are smooth foliations, and simple singularities (see Definition \ref{can.form.simple}) are canonical, we refer the reader to Section \ref{ss_comparing_classes_of_sing} for a further discussion on the relations and parallels between the classes of singularities of the MMP and other classes of singularities.

+The singularities of the MMP are birational generalizations of nice classes of foliation singularities and are natural from the perspective of the geometry of foliations.
+For example, canonical foliation singularities play a central role in the study of hyperbolicity properties of surfaces by McQuillan, see \cite{McQuillan98, McQuillan08}, and the classification of foliations with trivial canonical bundle, see \cite{LPT11, Druel18}.

+We remark that simple singularities (which are roughly analogous to the singularities of smooth normal crossings pairs) are not preserved by the operations of the MMP, since the underlying variety may become singular in the course of the MMP.
+In other words, if one seeks to improve the global geometry of the foliation (by making $K_{\cal F}$ more positive) one loses some control on the local geometry of the foliation.
+As a result, canonical singularities should be viewed as a compromise.
+They are flexible enough to allow for the operations of the MMP, but mild enough to have many of the same desirable properties as simple singularities.

-One of the first fundamental results in the study of singular foliations on smooth varieties is a theorem of Malgrange, \cite{Malgrange76} asserting that the classical Frobenius integrability criterion holds even in the presence of foliated singularities, provided that the codimension of the singular locus of the foliation is at least 3.
-We are able to prove a version of Malgrange's theorem on singular varieties which we expect will be useful in the study of canonical foliation singularities in higher dimensions.
+A fundamental result in the study of singular foliations on smooth varieties is a theorem of Malgrange~\cite{Malgrange76} asserting that the classical Frobenius integrability criterion holds even in the presence of foliated singularities, provided that the codimension of the singular locus of the foliation is at least 3.
+We prove a version of Malgrange's theorem on singular threefolds.

-\begin{thm} [= Theorem \ref{t_Malgrange}][Generalized Malgrange's Theorem for canonical singularities] Let $P \in X$ be a germ of an isolated (analytically) $\bb Q$-factorial threefold singularity with a co-rank 1 foliation $\cal F$.
+\begin{thm} [= Theorem \ref{t_Malgrange}] Let $P \in X$ be a germ of an isolated (analytically) $\bb Q$-factorial threefold singularity with a co-rank 1 foliation $\cal F$.
 Suppose that $\cal F$ has an isolated canonical singularity at $P$.

 Then $\cal F$ admits a holomorphic first integral. \end{thm}